Tony Scott’s Tarantino-penned pop culture fantasy still rocks almost a quarter of a century on

 Playing the Smithers to Donowitz’s Burns is the delightfully obsequious Elliot Blitzer (Bronson Pinchot in irresistible form), an industry toady who gets caught in the film’s increasingly entangled plot threads like a spineless insect in a particularly sticky web.
-Blitzer becomes the bitch of the equation after a self-serving date slaps him in the face with a half pound of cocaine in plain sight of a traffic officer.
+Blitzer becomes the bitch of the equation after a self-serving date slaps him in the face with a half-pound of cocaine in plain sight of a traffic officer.
 When he winds up in the clutches of a pair of ambitious detectives (Chris Penn and Tom Sizemore), Blitzer is forced to wear a wire and enter the lion’s den while setting up the coke deal, resulting in an excruciating stand-off involving the cops, Clarence and his ragtag crew, a pair of arrogant bodyguards and a gang of mafioso.
 Pinchot has a habit of stealing the show (his priceless turn as effeminate art dealer Serge in Beverly Hill’s Cop leaps to mind), and his portrayal of just how low a person will sink to make it in ‘La La Land’ is one of the film’s many highlights.

 Tarantino and Scott’s satirising of Hollywood goes way beyond petty beefs with real-life figures.
 Everywhere you look ‘Tinsel Town’ is the subject of some serious lampooning.
 There’s the brief, yet hilarious scene in which Conchata Ferrell’s hyper-cynical casting agent auditions Michael Rapaport’s hopeless rookie and long-time Clarence buddy Dick Ritchie — for a supporting role in William Shatner’s TJ Hooker no less.
 The cocaine is dubbed Dr Zhivago.
-Elliot is forced to ‘get into character’ to pull off his insidious part in proceedings, hinting that he may be willing to suck Clarence’s cock for the sake of his career.
+Elliot is forced to ‘get into character’ to pull off his insidious part in proceedings, hinting that he may even be willing to suck Clarence’s dick for the sake of his career.
 Even a young mafioso, popping his cherry with his first potential shoot-out, does his best Robert De Niro impression as he gears up for the big day, much to the amusement of his wise guy brethren.
-There’s also a priceless turn from a young Brad Pitt as a flaked-out stoner who spends his days drinking beer and watching cult B-movies in Dick’s apartment, so wasted he offers his bong to a gang of heavily-armed goons as they press him for information.
-The entire movie is a cute ode to the crazy world of modern Hollywood and the movies it produces.
+There’s also a priceless turn from a young Brad Pitt as a flaked-out stoner who spends his days drinking beer and watching cult B-movies in Dick’s apartment, so wasted that he offers his bong to a gang of heavily-armed goons as they press him for information.
+The entire movie is a cute ode to the crazy world of modern Hollywood and the movies, and personalities, it produces.

 Despite the blood and the bodies and its wicked sense of irony, True Romance is that rare 90s gangster film that features a happy ending, at least for those who matter most to us.
 By the early 90s, tragic endings were almost a given.
 Society was changing, audiences were beginning to root for the antihero, and dark endings were the in-thing.
 True Romance teases tragedy in a way that maintains the movie’s cool, but ultimately the film lives up to its alternative fairy tale aspirations.
-Tarantino’s original screenplay actually featured a much more tragic ending that saw Clarence die and Alabama escaping alone with the money, solidifying her status as the film’s true hero.
-The alternate ending was filmed but ultimately nixed by Scott, who insisted it was his decision and not the studio’s as some suspected.
+Tarantino’s original screenplay actually featured a more tragic conclusion that ended with Clarence dying and Alabama escaping alone with the money, solidifying her status as the film’s true hero.
+The alternate ending was filmed but ultimately nixed by Scott, who insisted that it was his decision and not the studio’s as some suspected.
 “I just fell in love with these two characters and didn’t want to see them die,” Scott revealed.
 “I wanted them together.”
 Surprisingly, Tarantino approved of Scott’s decision to alter his original vision, admitting, “When I watched the movie, I realised that Tony was right.
 He always saw it as a fairy tale love story, and in that capacity it works magnificently.”

 During the films’s bravura climax in the ill-fated confines of a decadent hotel suite, Clarence, again speaking for Tarantino, condemns the ball-less nature of the Academy Awards.
 “Lee, most these movies that win all the Oscars I can’t stand.
 They’re all safe, geriatric, coffee table dog shit…” he tells a manic, coke hungry Donowitz.
 “All those assholes make are unwatchable movies from unreadable books.
 Mad Max, that’s a movie.
 The Good, the Bad and the Ugly, that’s a movie.
 Rio Bravo, that’s a movie.”
 And True Romance is a movie in the purest sense.